 Jenni Hibbert, Regional Managing Partner, Financial Services at H&S, told the Telegraph newspaper that this high churn rate was due to “external pressures from demanding investors”.
 “The UK is more unforgiving than some other markets in terms of the demands it places on leaders,” she said.
 “Shareholder demands, the degree of regulatory scrutiny and the extent to which the media has an interest in organisations mean there is a higher level of scrutiny in the UK.

 “There is also a degree of volatility that we haven’t seen for a long time,” she added.
 “That has led to a heightened pressure.
 Because of the rate of change, and the rate at which organisations are having to change, someone who is fit for purpose as a leader today may not be fit for purpose in five years’ time.”

-Jolly described some of the particular pressures that CEOs face: “You’re not even sure what success means.
+Jolly described some of the particular pressures that chief executives face: “You’re not even sure what success means.
 You have to figure out what your role is.
 The higher you’re promoted, the more ambiguous your job becomes.
 This isn’t the 1930s where the ‘great man’ at the top of the company was seen as a genius who could conceive and design a whole process and strategy and then be in ultimate control of it.
 The role of a CEO is evolving rapidly.
 Your job is no longer to tell your people what to do and then administer the systems and processes to check they’re working.”